tatomyr/tricks/js-tricks/i-dont-know-js.md

   }, i*1000);
 }
 ```
 See the difference between this two snippets?
+It is why you should avoid `var` definition.